-Forced to put their own health at risk, the ‘caring workforce’ in particular—doctors, nurses, child-care workers and aged and disability care workers—have literally become the community’s life support.
-Many of these essential frontline workers are women who continue to work for less pay, often in insecure and precarious conditions.
+The care-giving workforce (in particular, doctors, nurses, child-care workers and aged and disability care workers) is disproportionately made up of migrant and refugee women, who continue to work for less pay, often in insecure and precarious conditions.

 MCWH supports the equal rights of all migrant women to participate in employment, earn an income, enjoy the same rights and opportunities as other workers, be equally represented in decision-making roles, and to be valued and respected for work both paid and unpaid.

 As part of the Equality@Work project, MCWH produced the report Workplace Equality: A model for preventing violence against migrant and refugee women.

 The role of the workplace in promoting gender equality

 A recent Victorian survey reported 64 percent of women experience bullying, harassment of violence in their workplace (Victorian Trades Hall Council, 2017).